sherin-ann-babu/people_counter/README.md

 # people_counter
-A basic People Counter project using opencv, where people coming and going up and down are tracked and displayed.
+A basic People Counter project using OpenCV and Python, where people coming and going up and down are tracked and displayed.